About Me

 • NDIS registered provider

-• Registered Psychologist (General) 2007-current with AHPRA (Australian Health Practitioner Regulation Agency)
+• Registered Psychologist (General) since 2007 with AHPRA (Australian Health Practitioner Regulation Agency)

 • Registered Psychologist (General) 1998-2007 with QLD & NSW registration boards